VaibhavAnand120/Skin-Cancer-Classifier/README.md

 ---

-> ⚠️ This is a research tool only and is not a substitute for professional medical diagnosis.
+> *This is a research tool only and is not a substitute for professional medical diagnosis.